"Prognosis? It's about six months. I'm sorry."

 Stats available at the time suggested a 5 year survival rate of <1%.

-Happy Update: Feb 2017 will mark SIX years since my mom's initial diagnosis of stage 4 lung cancer.
+Happy Update: Feb 2017 marks SIX years since my mom's initial diagnosis of stage 4 lung cancer.

 I've learned a lot as a caregiver.